Matra Enthusiasts Club UK

 - What are the true power figures for the Murena?

-For many years we, in the U.K. at least, have used bhp as the power measurement we expect to see in a vehicle specification, and consequently use for comparison with other vehicles.
-Today often a horse power figure is given but they carefully forget to state whether this is bhp or the old German PS rating, or they state DIN horse power which in fact is PS not bhp.
+For many years we, in the U.K. at least, have used bhp as the power measurement we expect to see in a vehicle specification to give us an idea of its power, and consequently use for comparison with other vehicles.
+For some years any hp figure even in magazines has often been stated as bhp when in fact it was the DIN figure.
+Sometimes a figure is given, but they carefully forget to state whether this is DIN or bhp, and people assume these are the same, but DIN horse power is in fact the old German PS rating NOT bhp.
 The PS figure will always be slightly higher numerically which many do not realise, and in my mind using a DIN hp figure is a sales ploy to make the vehicle look a little more powerful.
-It is often assumed by people in the U.K. (and elsewhere?) a horse power figure in any sales literature is bhp when generally it is not any longer.
+It is often assumed by people in the U.K. (and elsewhere?) a horse power figure in any sales literature is bhp when it is rare now and not any generally the case longer.

 1.6 model power 65.74 kW at 5,400 rpm; (incorrectly shown as 92 DIN hp)